Home / Home Loans / What is a split home loa…

 So, what are you still doing here?
 Compare home loans today, with Compare the Market.

-When weighing up different split rate home loan products, you’ll want to keep a few different factors in mind:
+When comparing different split rate home loan products, you’ll want to keep a few different factors in mind:

-Not all borrowers know that you can split a home loan for dual purposes, which can come in handy for property investors with an existing investment home loan looking to borrow money against their rental property.
-However, keep in mind that if the split is for investment purposes, investment rates will typically apply.
+Not all borrowers know that you can also split investment home loans, which can come in handy for property investors with an existing investment home loan looking to borrow money against their rental property.

 Some lenders may restrict how many offset accounts a customer can set up, regardless of how many loan splits they have.
-If you’re looking to set up multiple offset accounts across multiple loan splits, be sure to research any possible restrictions before applying for the finance.
+If you’re thinking of having multiple offset accounts set up across multiple loan splits, be sure to research any possible restrictions before applying.
+Our expert mortgage brokers can help you uncover the various lenders that offer multiple offset arrangements and how they apply to split loans.

 A split rate home loan is a type of home loan in which the principal (i.e. loan amount) is divided up and placed into two loan accounts, one with a fixed interest rate attached to it and the other with a variable interest rate.

-These two components form the same overall home loan but are treated as separate loans for the purpose of calculating your total interest charges and fees.
-However, it’s worth noting that your loan-to-value ratio (LVR) and whether you pay lenders mortgage insurance (LMI) will be based on the total size of both loans combined.
+These two components form the same overall home loan but are treated like separate loans for the purpose of calculating your total interest charges and fees.
+It’s worth noting that your loan-to-value ratio (LVR) will still be based on the total size of the loan, rather than on its two individual components.

-As with standard fixed rate home loans, the fixed rate period will generally only be for one to five years, after which the entire principal will typically revert to a standard variable rate unless you refinance or otherwise arrange your loan differently.
+As with standard fixed rate home loans, the fixed rate period on a split loan will generally only last for one to five years, after which this component of the principal will typically revert to a standard variable rate unless you refinance or otherwise arrange your loan differently.

-Split rate home loans can prove a potentially attractive option for risk-averse homebuyers.
-By fixing a portion of the loan and leaving the rest on a variable home loan interest rate, you stand to potentially benefit from an interest rate decrease and are better guarded against the impact of an interest rate rise.
+Split rate home loans are a potentially attractive option for risk-averse homebuyers.
+By fixing a portion of the loan and leaving the rest on a variable home loan interest rate, you stand to potentially benefit from an interest rate decrease and are also better guarded against the impact of an interest rate rise.

-Be sure to shop around to find a home loan that offers features that work for you.
+Be sure to shop around to find a home loan arrangement that offers features that benefit you.
+You can also talk to one of our expert mortgage brokers.

 By having a fixed interest rate on part of your home loan, you’ll have a much better idea of what your regular home loan repayments will look like.
-The variable rate component of your split home loan will still fluctuate, but these fluctuations will have a smaller overall impact on your total repayments than if you had a fully variable rate home loan.
+While it will still potentially fluctuate overall due to the variable component of your home loan, the potential for fluctuation in either direction is smaller than it would be on a fully-fledged variable rate home loan.

 The security afforded by the fixed rate term can be invaluable for those on strict budgets, or who just want as much peace of mind as possible when it comes to their home loan repayments.